adityasharma624/OrcaTrack-Real-Time-Process-Monitor/README.md

 ## Notes

-- The CPU usage shown for each process is normalized across all CPU cores
+- The CPU usage shown for each process is normalized across all CPU cores.
-- System idle processes are filtered out for clarity
+- System idle processes are filtered out for clarity.
-- Process status is determined by analyzing resource usage patterns over time
-- Some process information might not be available due to system permissions
+- Some process information might not be available due to system permissions.
-- The application requires appropriate system permissions to access process information
+- The application requires appropriate system permissions to access process information.

 ## Contributing